 Farming Base (farmingbase.com) is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 This site also participates in other affiliate programs and is compensated for referring traffic and business to them.

 Orchard is a traditional form of fruit growing.
 Unlike low-fruit plantations, tall trees of different ages and different species grow in traditional orchards.
 Traditional orchards are generally maintained without the use of artificial preservatives or fertilizers.

-There are a lot of different types of orchards, but we can divide them into four main categories: fruit orchards, nut orchards, seed orchards, and other types of orchards that don’t belong in any of the previous three categories.
+There are a lot of different types of orchards, but we can divide them into four main categories:

 From an environmental point of view, they are an important part of the cultural landscape.
 Supporting vegetation provides a suitable habitat for many animal species, and thus has a positive impact on the conservation of biodiversity in the environment.

 Traditional orchards are multiple-use agricultural lands: used to produce fruit using grass or meadow for hay production or as pasture.
 Fruit plantations, on the other hand, consist of low fruit monocultures.